• Skip to main content

 Whether I'm making a hearty pasta sauce, tossing a fresh salad, or simply seasoning some roasted vegetables, Italian herb mix are a must-have in my culinary arsenal.

-This recipe was inspired by my OVEN ROASTED POTATOES WITH ITALIAN HERBS and CREAMY CHICKEN AND MUSHROOMS PAPPARDELLE recipe.
+This Italian spice blend goes well with my OVEN ROASTED POTATOES WITH ITALIAN HERBS and CREAMY CHICKEN AND MUSHROOMS PAPPARDELLE recipe.

 Oven roasted potatoes sprinkled with Italian seasoning